David Von Ancken

-David Henry Von Ancken (December 5, 1964 – July 26, 2021) was an American film, television director and screenwriter.
+David Henry Von Ancken (December 5, 1964 – July 26, 2021) was an American film director, television director and screenwriter.

-Career
+Life and career

 He directed one feature film, the 2006 Western Seraphim Falls starring Liam Neeson and Pierce Brosnan.

 Some of Von Ancken's credits as a television director include Oz, Without a Trace, Numb3rs, The Shield, Heroes, Gossip Girl, CSI: NY, Cold Case, Californication, Tut, Ghost Wars, Hell on Wheels, The Vampire Diaries and The InBetween.

-Von Ancken died on July 26, 2021, at his home in Agoura Hills, California, after battling against stomach cancer.
-He was 56.
+Von Ancken died on July 26, 2021, at his home in Agoura Hills, California, after battling stomach cancer.
+He was 56 years old.